Job Market Crash Course: Five Ways to Make a Great Impression

 When invited to speak in “the Personal and the Political Panel" as a respondent at the New York University Institute of Humanities conference, Audre Lorde begins with indicating the arrogance of feminist theory to assume that black, third world, queer women would have nothing to contribute to the white , non-queer, privileged, first world discussion.
 When she uttered her now famous – so famous that one can order a t-shirt , a mug, various paraphernalia with this sentence on it- master’s tools will never dismantle the master’s house, Audre Lorde is standing in the most controversial of places and times, confronting the very master in their own house.

 CALL FOR PAPERS

-from undergraduate students
+from current and prospective undergraduate students

-26th Annual St. Francis Writers’ Conference (formerly known as the ELL)
+27th Annual St. Francis Writers’ Conference

 to be held at the

 University of St. Francis in Joliet, IL on Saturday, November 17, 2018